-I also started a Youtube channel to group my thoughts especially in these times: so feel free to connect with me here.
+I also started a Youtube channel to group my thoughts, especially in these times: so feel free to connect with me here.

 You might ask why?
-Well here is the symptom:
+Well, here is the symptom:

-Keep it, kill it or scale it
+Keep it, kill it or scale it.

 That could explain why we can’t compute true disruptive innovation.
 We don’t see it yet.
-And hence some of us are taking the DNA (the people) from the tech industry and literally disrupting the inside of commercial, medical and r&d departments.
+And hence some of us are taking the DNA (the people) from the tech industry and disrupting the inside of commercial, medical and r&d departments.

-Back to the pharma companies.
+Back to pharma companies.

 How can we spouse disruptive innovation?